 CSW Activity C Current St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) Formal SESC plans are required for sites with earth disturbance (greater than 24 hours) of 1 acre or greater and projects (of any size) within 500 feet of "Waters of the State."
 The number of SESC site plan reviews will be tracked annually for subsequent reporting.
 This review process allows EHS-AA, EHS-D, or EHS-F to require projects to insert storm water management controls into the front end of all projects.
-FY 2008-2009 (Annual) V V ~
+FY 2008-2009 (Annual) ✓ √ ~

-• During this reporting period, 1 project required a separate SESC Plan review and approval.
-None of the above projects required an EGLE Notice of Coverage.
+• During this reporting period, five (5) projects required a separate SESC Plan review and approval.
+One (1) project required an EGLE Notice of Coverage.